akkefa/Team-Norms/norms/leadership-vision.md

-# Leadership, Vision, & Goal Alignment
+# Leadership, Vision & Goal Alignment

 ## 1. Leadership: The Foundation of High-Performing Teams